mm3509/b9122-2024/4 exams/midterm (Finance)/README.md

 Here, we take a string and return a list of lines containing the same contents, but where each line has 80 characters or less.
 This is called "refilling".
 Some common sense rules are:

-- only split a word across two list elements if it's over 80 characters long.
-Otherwise, split it at a the last space in the first 80 characters
+- Only split a word across two list elements if it's over 80 characters long.
+Otherwise, split it at a the last space in the first 80 characters.

-- do not return a space at the start of an element, because it looks ugly.
+- Do not return a space at the start of an element, because it looks ugly.

 You should write a recursive "helper" function that does this work, and a non-recursive "wrapper" function that handles the edge cases and calls the helper/recursive function.
 Gradescope will ONLY call the wrapper function.

 In order to write short doc-tests, the functions also take an argument `max_chars`, set at 80 by default.
 This way, you do not need to write 80 characters in the doc-tests to check the functionality.

-You can use this Python string method:
+You can use these Python string methods:

 - `haystack.rfind(needle)` finds the last index of `needle` in `haystack`; it returns -1 if `needle` is not found.
-It's similar to find but reversed, from the end of `haystack`.
+It's similar to `.find()` but reversed, from the end of `haystack`.

+- `sentence.strip()` removes spaces from the beginning and the end of the string `sentence`.

 # Exercise 4: NumPy manipulation (12 points)